 Born in Augusta, Georgia in 1945, Jessye Norman grew up in the segregated American South, in both a musical and politically engaged family.
 She participated in sit-ins and demonstrations.
-She also sang — every chance she got — in churches, at school, even at a grocery store opening.
+She also sang every chance she got, in churches, at school — even at a grocery store opening.

-With her extraordinary voice and her musical versatility, she became one of the world's greatest singers, performing for Nelson Mandela, the Dalai Lama, Rosa Parks and the Queen.
-Author of the memoir, Stand Up Straight and Sing.
+With her extraordinary voice and its remarkable range — soprano, mezzo, alto — she became one of the world's greatest singers, performing for Nelson Mandela, the Dalai Lama, Rosa Parks and the Queen.
+She is the author of the memoir Stand Up Straight and Sing.

 A magical childhood

 "I was lucky to grow up in a loving community — around the corner from our church and down the road from my elementary school — with parents who were incredibly interested in education and in ensuring it would envelope the the minds and bodies of their five children.

-"Going to a segregated school was actually being a kind of a blessing.
+"Going to a segregated school was actually kind of a blessing.
 I say this without wanting people to think we should go back to 'separate but equal' — Plessy v.
 Ferguson was not a good idea then, and it certainly wouldn't be a good idea now.

 Power of the arts

-"My father was the manager of insurance company.
+"My father was the manager of an insurance company.
 He would still somehow arrange his day to drive me wherever I had to sing — and I was singing all the time.
-I sang more as a child than I did as a professional.
+I sang more as a child than I do as a professional.
 Our parents at that time would not have stood for a public school education that did not include the arts.

 Growing up with segregation

-"I would go to the 'white' fountain and turn on the water, and then go to the 'coloured' fountain and turn on the water.
+"I would go to the 'white' fountain and turn on the water, and then go to the 'colored' fountain and turn on the water.
 I would be confused and tell my mother that they were the same.
 When you're growing up, you haven't the faintest idea that everybody else in the world isn't growing up the same.

-"As a young child I was a member of the youth council for the National Association for the Advancement of Colored People (NAACP) and my older brother was the president of this association.
-So we were we were involved in sit-ins and we were given money by the organization to go and actually sit at a lunch counter.
+"As a young child, I was a member of the youth council for the National Association for the Advancement of Colored People (NAACP) and my older brother was the president of this association.
+So we were involved in sit-ins and we were given money by the organization to go and actually sit at a lunch counter.

 The operatic voice